 What about food safety?
 Street stalls and markets are the best way to try food and not break the bank, but their safety is a concern for a lot of people.
 To be honest, I’ve been sicker from restaurants more often than from street stalls on my travels.
 The beauty of frequenting streetside restaurants is that they are open and accessible; you can see how the food is treated and cooked, and how clean the stall is — or isn’t.

 - I aim for stalls where the person cooking is not also handling the money, and if they are, then they are handling that money with gloves on, taking them off to cook the food.

 - I also take a close look at how the town or country eats; if a big meal for locals is at lunchtime, that would be my choice for experimenting with new meats or exciting dishes, when the food is freshest.

 - For those with food allergies or restrictions such as avoiding meat or dairy, Select Wisely has allergy and/or food cards that you can print out and take with you in the local language.
-Very helpful for a celiac like me who has to avoid gluten and wheat, barley and rye!
+Very helpful for a celiac like me who has to avoid gluten, wheat, barley, and rye!

-These are but a few tips that can help guide you toward safe, delicious and inexpensive eats on your travels.
-While food wasn’t a priority when I started travelling, I’ve found it an excellent addition to what was already a fulfilling experience.
-By focusing on food, I’ve added some fascinating stories, great new friendships and – of course – eaten some delicious meals.
-If you have any food questions, I’d be happy to answer them at jodi-at-legalnomads.com or in the comments.
+These are but a few tips that can help guide you toward safe, delicious, and inexpensive eats on your travels.
+While food wasn’t a priority when I started traveling, I’ve found it an excellent addition to what was already a fulfilling experience.
+By focusing on food, I’ve added some fascinating stories, found great new friendships, and — of course — eaten some delicious meals.
+If you have any food questions, I’d be happy to answer them at [email protected] or in the comments.